WEC-Sim/WEC-Sim/docs/user/troubleshooting.rst

 - Follow all error codes to the root cause of the error
 - Confirm that all user-defined inputs are set correctly
 - Confirm that WEC-Sim is called in the intended way (wecSim, wecSimMCR, wecSimPCT, from Simulink, etc)
+- When recreating a premade WEC-Sim case (OSWEC, RM3) carefully compare to the working examples before opening an issue
 - Check BEM input data for expected results
-- If creating your own WEC-Sim case, go through the wave test cases below and check the common issues and solutions for each test.
+- If creating your own WEC-Sim case, go through the wave test cases below.
+Check the common issues and solutions for each test.

 2. Identify Root Cause